Taylor Motter Preview, Player Props: Cardinals vs. Padres

 - Motter has gotten a hit in 11 of 27 games this year (40.7%), with multiple hits twice.

-- He has not gone deep in his 27 games this year.
+- In 27 games played this season, he has not gone deep.

-- Motter has picked up an RBI twice this year, but just one in each of those games.
+- Motter has driven in a run twice this season, but just one in each of those games.

-- He has scored in three games this season (11.1%), but has had no multi-run games.
+- He has scored a run in three of 27 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.